 This linked INSURANCE JOURNAL article contains additional information, as does the public comment section at the bottom of the article (start with oldest comments).
 "Googling" the named owners and named businesses will provide additional info which suggests that this syndicate operates in many more states other than just California.
 The named operators also may already be using different business names in California, and even different business names in other states.
 Excerpt:

-"After a nearly four-year investigation conducted by the Department of Insurance's (CDI) Fraud Division, investigators served arrest warrants on Tuesday against Luis Perez, 37, of Dove Canyon; Paul Rodas, 40, of Costa Mesa; Elizabeth Waldo (aka: Elizabeth Middleton), 58, and Oscar Hidalgo, 31, both of Yorba Linda.
+"After a nearly four-year investigation conducted by the Department of Insurance's (CDI) Fraud Division, investigators served arrest warrants on Tuesday against Luis Perez, age 37, of Dove Canyon; Paul Rodas, age 40, of Costa Mesa; Elizabeth Waldo (aka: Elizabeth Middleton), 58, and Oscar Hidalgo, 31, both of Yorba Linda.
 An arrest warrant is still outstanding for Javier Chavolla, 36, also of Yorba Linda.
 All of the suspects were either owners or principal employees of temporary employment agencies known as Checkmate Staffing Inc.; Checkmate Staffing West Inc.; Checkmate Staffing West Inc.; Checkmate Transport Inc; Tower Temps, Inc.; Staffaide Inc.; RPM Staff Leasing; and Tower Staffing Inc."

 Perez, Rodas, Waldo, and Hidalgo were charged with one count of conspiracy to commit workers compensation insurance fraud and one count of conspiracy to commit denial of workers compensation insurance benefits.
 Lou E. Perez was booked into Orange County jail with bail set at $10 million.
 Waldo was booked into West Valley Detention Center Jail on $500,000 bail.
 Hidalgo was booked into Orange County jail on $500,000 bail, and Paul Rodas was booked into Orange County jail on $250,000 bail.
 Outcome of these criminal cases are unknown.
 However, in 2003, the State of California went after the corporate entity, Checkmate Staffing, Inc., for failing to pay accurate Worker's Compensation premiums.
 After agreeing to settle with the State Compensation Insurance Fund for $7.2 million in unpaid workers' compensation premiums, Checkmate filed bankruptcy.
 Checkmate's attorney also reportedly stated that Checkmate also owed about $30 million in back taxes.
 The assets of Checkmate and Luis Perez (eight homes) were sold, but apparently did not satisfy the various debts.
 According to multiple unconfirmed media articles and discussion board postings, Luis Perez and some of his associates laid low for a while, but are currently back in business under the corporate name STAFF CORE INC.